Deep Learning Approach to Photometric Redshift Estimation: Acknowledgment

+Although we are currently freshmen in university, most of this work was conducted in collaboration with the Cambridge Centre for International Research (CCIR) during our senior year of high school.
+We extend our appreciation to CCIR for their invaluable contributions and resources throughout this project.

-We would like acknowledge Cambridge Centre for International Research, Ltd and faculty from MIT for their contributions and resources in this project.
-We want to thank our mentor Dr. Daniel Muthukrishna and Fatima Zaidouni from MIT Kavli Institute for Astrophysics and Space Research.
+Additionally, we would like to express our deep gratitude to Dr. Daniel Muthukrishna and Fatima Zaidouni from the MIT Kavli Institute for Astrophysics and Space Research for their guidance and support as our senior supervisor and mentor, respectively.